-4.12.2 Overwrite Parameters
+4.12.2 Overwrite parameters

 The automatic hostname, protocol or webroot detection of Nextcloud can fail in certain reverse proxy situations.
 This configuration allows the automatic detection to be manually overridden.
 If Nextcloud fails to automatically detect the hostname, protocol or webroot you can use the overwrite parameters inside the config/config.php.

-The overwritehost parameter is used to set the hostname of the proxy.
-You can also specify a port.
-The overwriteprotocol parameter is used to set the protocol of the proxy.
-You can choose between the two options http and https.
-The overwritewebroot parameter is used to set the absolute web path of the proxy to the Nextcloud folder.
-When you want to keep the automatic detection of one of the three parameters you can leave the value empty or don't set it.
-The overwritecondaddr parameter is used to overwrite the values dependent on the remote address.
+- overwritehost set the hostname of the proxy.
+You can also specify a port. - overwriteprotocol set the protocol of the proxy.
+You can choose between the two options http and https. - overwritewebroot set the absolute web path of the proxy to the Nextcloud folder. - overwritecondaddr overwrite the values dependent on the remote address.
 The value must be a regular expression of the IP addresses of the proxy.
 This is useful when you use a reverse SSL proxy only for https access and you want to use the automatic detection for http access.